wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: show "no markers created yet" on sidebar widget, if no markers are available
 * CHANGED: added translations strings for plugin update notice
 * BUGFIX: WMS layer legend links were broken on marker/layer maps in admin area
+* BUGFIX: \" in popup text caused layer maps to break (now " gets replaced with ')

 = v2.4 - 07.06.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.4)